-Eye Contact: Ugandans generally prefer indirect eye contact.
+Eye Contact: Ugandans generally prefer indirect eye

+contact.
 Although direct eye contact is not taboo, it is often perceived as hostile, especially if directed by a man at a woman.
 Ugandans consider it polite to acknowledge people on the street when eye contact is established.
+Female foreign nationals should be circumspect about making eye contact with male duration of an interaction.
+Ugandans almost never touch members of the opposite sex in public, and they consider it offensive to touch the head of an elder or a Muslim.

-Female foreign nationals should be circumspect about making eye contact with male Ugandans - depending on the context, such eye contact may be construed as a romantic invitation.
+Ugandans - depending on the context, such eye contact may be construed as a romantic invitation.